hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 * Hard to optimize

 ???
-If you take this mindset to its logical conclustion you will end up with something like this.
+If you take this mindset to its logical conclusion you will end up with something like this.
 Firewalls at every service trying to maintain all the up and downstream communications channels.
-At scale this is completely unmanagable.
+At scale this is completely unmanageable.
 ---
 name: Consul-Service-Mesh
 Consul Connect - A Modern Service Mesh